đź§© Why Your Daily Rosary App’s New Look Isn’t Showing—and How to Fix It! 🚀

 }

-A PWA that delivers fresh prayers and the latest design—like a new button for the Sorrowful Mysteries—keeps users engaged, whether praying in Advent or Lent.
-My custom service worker is lightweight and tailored for the Daily Rosary App, while Workbox offers a quick setup for complex needs.
+A PWA that delivers fresh prayers and the latest design keeps users engaged.
+My custom service worker is lightweight and tailored, while Workbox offers a quick setup.
 Restarting the device is a simple user fix to ensure updates shine through!